KoinFix/www/src/content/blog/koin-fix.md

 ## Protocol Design

 We are in favor of keeping things simple and true.
-The KoinFix tokenomics, for example, will be weighted heavily towards protocol users who create offers, i.e., makers.
+The $KFIX tokenomics, for example, will be weighted heavily towards protocol users who create offers, i.e., **makers**.

 We encourage you to join us in the process of protocol design via our [litepaper GitHub repo](https://github.com/KoinFix/litepaper), as there is still much to discuss, decide and define.
 We want and value your input.